wrealpr/DivaSwitchNSlide/README.md

 # DivaSwitchNSlide

+#### Turn your Nintendo Switch into a slider for Hatsune Miku: Project DIVA Arcade Future Tone

 ""Native"" integration via the `.dva` plugin is not as streamlined as it could be and is not recommended.

  Main release is a Python script that polls the Nintendo Switch app with pyusb before sending back touch data.
 Data is then sent over a virtual COM port provided by [com0com](https://com0com.sourceforge.net/)